unlock-protocol/docs/developers/smart-contracts-architecture/key-purchaser.md

 # Future improvements

  - Merge with swap-and-call: allow users to subscribe using any ERC20 token, regardless of what the lock is priced in.
 This is hard to do safely due to possible price manipulation - I think we should revisit this after UniswapV2 is released.
- - Introduce a financial reward to cover the gas fees
+ - Introduce a financial reward to cover the gas fees.